glomadrian/glomadrian.github.com/_posts/2015-09-28-multiple-data-sources-and-caching.markdown

 ### Example Application

 The example application (source code link below) shows 20 Android news from today.
-By default if there are not data to fetch from the cloud, the news are take from database.
+By default if there are not data to fetch from the cloud, the news are taken from database.
 The update from cloud may be forced.
 Every time the application fetchs data from the cloud, the database should be updated.

 <img  height="500" src="{{ '/assets/img/2015-09-28-multiple-data-sources-and-caching/appdemo.gif' | prepend: site.baseurl }}" alt="Application Demo">